mattermost/docs/source/help/settings/account-settings.md

 #### Sign-in Method

-Allows user to switch between single-sign-on option, such as GitLab authentication, and email authentication.
+Allows user to switch between a single-sign-on option, such as GitLab or LDAP authentication, and email authentication.

 #### View Access History
 Access History displays a chronological list of the last 20 login and logout attempts, channel creations and deletions, account settings changes, or channel setting modifications made on your account.
 The details of the Session ID (unique identifier for each Mattermost browser session) and IP Address of the action is recorded for audit log purposes.